-A high quality detox program is an ideal step in the recovery process for men and women who have been unable to end their stimulant abuse on their own.
-While under the care of detox program staff, patients will have access to a number of benefits and supports, such as:
+A high-quality detox program is an ideal step in the recovery process for men and women who have been unable to end their stimulant abuse on their own.
+While under the care of program staff, patients will have access to a number of benefits and supports at our detox center, such as:

 - No risk of relapse.
 Since detox occurs within a substance-free environment, the risk of relapse is essentially eliminated.

 - Staff monitoring around-the-clock.
 Patients are monitored 24/7 by trained, understanding medical and mental health professionals who are experienced in the needs of those who are detoxing from substances.

 - Medical interventions.
 When needed, some patients are provided medications to help decrease the negative withdrawal symptoms they might be suffering from.
 These medications are heavily supervised, and are only provided by certified medical professionals at our stimulant detox center.